InkDAO/gitbook/README.md

 ## How It Works

-1. **Create:** Write and format your content with dX's built-in rich text editor.
+1. **Create:** Write and format your content with InkDAO's built-in rich text editor.
 2. **Publish:** Upload securely to IPFS and publish metadata on-chain.
 3. **Monetize:** Choose your own pricing model—free, one-time payment, or community access.
 4. **Earn:** Subscribers pay directly to your wallet and gain lifetime access through on-chain ownership validation.

 ***

-**In essence, decentralizedX turns knowledge into on-chain assets.**
+**In essence, InkDAO turns knowledge into on-chain assets.**
 Creators write on their own terms, communities support transparently, and knowledge flows freely—without gatekeepers or censorship.